Subtyping Context-Free Session Types: Types and syntactic subtyping

-\subparagraph*{Multiplicity subtyping} Using an unrestricted ($*$) resource where a linear ($\lin$) one is expected does not compromise safety, provided that, multiplicities aside, the type of the former may safely substitute the type of the latter.
+\item\textbf{Multiplicity subtyping} Using an unrestricted ($*$) resource where a linear ($\lin$) one is expected does not compromise safety, provided that, multiplicities aside, the type of the former may safely substitute the type of the latter.
 We can express this relationship between multiplicities through a preorder captured by inequality $*\sqsubseteq{\lin}$.
 In our system, function types may be either linear or unrestricted.
-Thus, by the conventional subtyping properties of function types, and by the principle of safe substitution, type $\tArrow{T_1}{m}{T_2}$ can be considered a subtype of another type $\tArrow{U_1}{n}{U_2}$ if $U_1$ and $T_2$ are subtypes, respectively, of $T_1$ and $U_2$ and if $m\sqsubseteq n$ (thus we can characterize the function type constructor as covariant on its multiplicity).
+Thus, type $\tArrow{T_1}{m}{T_2}$ can be considered a subtype of $\tArrow{U_1}{n}{U_2}$ if $U_1$ and $T_2$ are subtypes, respectively, of $T_1$ and $U_2$ and if $m\sqsubseteq n$ (thus we can characterize the function type constructor as covariant on its multiplicity). \end{itemize} The rules for our syntactic subtyping relation, interpreted coinductively, are shown in \cref{fig:syntactic-sub}.
+Rules \textsc{S-Unit}, \textsc{S-Arrow}, \textsc{S-Rcd}, \textsc{S-Vrt}, \textsc{S-RecL} and \textsc{S-RecR} establish the classical subtyping properties associated with both functional and equi-recursive types, with \textsc{S-Arrow} additionally encoding subtyping between linear and unrestricted functions, relying on a preorder on multiplicities also defined in \cref{fig:syntactic-sub}.
+Rules \textsc{S-End}, \textsc{S-In}, \textsc{S-Out}, \textsc{S-ExtChoice} and \textsc{S-IntChoice} bring to the context-free setting the classical subtyping properties expected from session types, as put forth by Gay and Hole~\cite{DBLP:journals/acta/GayH05}.